Camkelly16/Dreamcraft/dreamcraft-main/README.md

-Intern summer project at SAS
-Used AI to create a fictional website with a fictional product AI was also used when going through the design process Please enjoy and open the "Intern-Project" file in Figma
+During my summer internship at SAS, I undertook a project that showcased the immense potential of Artificial Intelligence in web development.
+Leveraging cutting-edge AI technology, I embarked on the journey of crafting a captivating fictional website featuring an innovative imaginary product.
+The prowess of AI was not limited to just the final product, but it also played an integral role throughout the entire design process, enhancing the user experience and ensuring a seamless interface.
+I am excited to share the culmination of this endeavor with you.
+To delve deeper into the intricacies of the project, kindly open the "Intern-Project" file in Figma.
+Your exploration promises an insightful glimpse into the fusion of creativity and AI-driven innovation.